Hollywood films including All the President’s Men, Lincoln, Dave and White House Down have popularised the USA’s imposing capital city.

 Finally, slow your pace at Arlington National Cemetery, the resting place of thousands of America’s military.
 The Changing of the Guard at the Tomb of the Unknown Soldier and the eternal flame burning over the grave of John F Kennedy are humbling highlights.

-Over at the Park Hyatt, the Blue Duck Tavern is a paddock to plate-style eatery, serving up sensational modern American.
+Over at the Park Hyatt, the Blue Duck Tavern is a paddock-to-plate eatery, serving up sensational modern American.
 The restaurant features a contemporary interior with hand-carved wood furniture and a superb wine cellar.
 The flavours are bold, with most dishes prepared in the wood oven.
 Try the braised mussels in French onion broth.
-It’s amazing!
+Sensational!

 If your home needs a piece of vintage Americana, browse Miss Pixie’s for antique and kitsch furniture, ceramics and art, sold according to their motto, ‘stack it deep and sell it cheap’!

-For the long flight home, choose from the staff picks at Politics and Prose — a book store where writers and poets deliver their finest oratory each evening.
+You’ll need a new book for that long flight home, so drop into famous Politics and Prose — a book store where writers and poets deliver their finest oratory each evening.

 Nature lovers may also be interested in catching a glimpse of some of the region’s amazing birdlife, including bald eagles, woodpeckers, colourful robins and elegant herons.
 Birding DC offers a wonderful bird-watching tour, hosted by an expert local guide.